Ragini31Rana/Connected-picture-generation-TOY-APP/README.md

 - transformers
 - accelerate

-> Changing the runtime type to GPU is the first necessary step to run the notebook.
+> Changing the runtime type to GPU is the first necessary step to run the notebook if you are using the google colab.

 ## Tech
 TOY app uses the following open source model from hugging face to work: